 3. An employee shall notify the employer of maternity, paternity, parental and childcare leave no later than two months before the leave begins.

 However, the notification period shall be one month, if the leave does not exceed 12 ordinary weekdays.

-The employee should provide the employer with an overall plan of how both parents will take these leaves of absence in good time.
+The employee should furnish the employer in good time with an overall plan of how both parents will take these leaves of absence.